 Matt Higgs is a director and co-owner of Kloeber UK.
 He has been involved in manufacture

 and construction for over 20 years, and has experience in production, design, engineering and project management roles.
-For 10 years he been on hand to advise self builders, developers and home improvers on doors and windows and has managed many glazing projects including Passivhaus builds, extensions and eco homes as well as large scale developments.
+For 10 years he has been on hand to advise self builders, developers and home improvers on doors and windows and has managed many glazing projects including Passivhaus builds, extensions and eco homes as well as large scale developments.